hypertidy/ncdump/README.md

 R And NetCDF Interface Development
 ==================================

-The `rancid` package aims to simplify and systematize read-access to NetCDF in R.
+The `nc` package aims to simplify and systematize read-access to NetCDF in R.

 The basic workflow hides the underlying details of calls to the NetCDF API.